-The allergic march diseases share a common genetic predisposition and environmental exposure risk factors.
-Regarding the increased probability of presenting several allergic comorbidities in children with AD, the severity and persistence of the skin disease, its early onset before 2 years of age, parental allergies, a polysensitization profile, and exposure to contaminants related to industrial environments are identified factors that promote multimorbidity[5,7,21,36,39].
-The impact of the climate (in reference to the months of the year in which the patient was born) on the trajectory starting with AD has also been analyzed but currently yields contradictory results[21,40].
+The diseases involved in the allergic march share a common genetic predisposition and risk factors for environmental exposure.
+The factors associated with multimorbidity in children with AD include the severity and persistence of the skin disease, onset before 2 years of age, parental allergies, a polysensitization profile, and exposure to contaminants related to industrial environments [5,7,21,36,39].
+The impact of climate (in reference to the months of the year in which the patient was born) on the trajectory, starting with AD, has also been analyzed, although results are contradictory [21,40].

-The clinical phenotypes of AD vary widely among patients of different ages, ethnicities, and levels of disease severity[41,42].
-A combination of genetic, environmental, and immunological factors is responsible for the abnormal skin barrier seen in AD, resulting in a heterogeneous presentation of the disease[43].
-It has been shown that patients with severe and early-onset AD are more likely to develop allergic airway diseases as well as FA, as described in the previous section.
-Furthermore, the phenotype of early-onset persistent AD is positively correlated with greater severity from the initial stages of the disease[28].
+The clinical phenotypes of AD vary widely between patients of different ages, ethnicities, and levels of disease severity [41,42].
+A combination of genetic, environmental, and immunological factors is responsible for the abnormal skin barrier seen in AD, resulting in a heterogeneous presentation of the disease [43].
+Patients with severe and early-onset AD are more likely to develop allergic airway diseases as well as FA, as described in the previous section.
+Furthermore, the phenotype of early-onset persistent AD is positively correlated with greater severity from the initial stages of the disease [28].

-In regards to genomic profiles, gene-disease associations have been identified in genome-wide association studies (GWAS).
-Some loci have been associated with an increased risk directly correlated with an AD severe phenotype, a persistent course, and the risk of developing other allergic conditions (multimorbidity phenotype).
-One of the most studied variants is those related to the FLG loss-of-function[44,45].
-Their presence augments 1.5-3.3-fold times the risk of AA in AD patients and in those sensitized to allergens an increased risk of almost 5-fold times[39].
-Patients already diagnosed with FA who presented FLG mutations also have a higher risk of developing AA (RR 4.93) and some FLG variants are associated with AR if there is also the presence of allergen sensitization, regardless of the presence of AD (RR 1.34)[5].
-Despite this strong correlation, in a Swedish study in a preadolescent cohort, FLG mutations did not impact eczema severity[22].
-In another study, they did not show to be associated with the persistence of eczema/wheeze as single conditions either, but an increased risk of multimorbidity was found (FLG by 2- to 3-fold, rs7216389 risk variant by 1.4- to 1.7-fold)[20].
+As for genomic profiles, gene-disease associations have been identified in genome-wide association studies.
+Some loci have been associated with an increased risk that is directly correlated with a severe AD phenotype, a persistent course, and the risk of developing other allergic conditions (multimorbidity phenotype).
+The most studied variants are related to loss of function in the FLG gene [44,45], and their presence augments the risk of AA 1.5- to 3.3-fold in AD patients and almost 5-fold in those sensitized to allergens [39].
+Patients already diagnosed with FA who presented FLG mutations also have a higher risk of developing AA (RR, 4.93), and some FLG variants are associated with AR in the presence of allergen sensitization, regardless of the presence of AD (RR, 1.34) [5].
+Despite this strong correlation, a Swedish study in a preadolescent cohort found that FLG mutations did not impact the severity of eczema [22].
+Similarly, in another study, they were not associated with the persistence of eczema/wheeze as single conditions, although an increased risk of multimorbidity was found (2- to 3-fold for FLG, 1.4- to 1.7-fold for the rs7216389 risk variant) [20].

-Other susceptible genes associated with an increased risk of allergic diseases have also been identified.
-Those genes play an important role in immune cell signaling and epidermal differentiation (such as IL2RA (interleukin 2 receptor alpha), GSDMB (Gasdermin B), and several intergenic regions).
-Many loci have been linked to the "classic" allergic march phenotype including AD, AA, and AR.
-Furthermore, loci with strong effects on AD and AR phenotype and some that only affect the development of AA have also been described.
-Relative to subjects with AD and FA, the strongest association occurred for a KIF3A/IL13 variant (kinesin family member 3A related to IL-13), and for the phenotype including EoE (in addition to AD, FA, asthma, AR,), variants of STAT6 (signal transducer and activator of transcription 6) and TSLP have been identify[4].
+Other susceptible genes associated with an increased risk of allergic diseases play an important role in immune cell signaling and epidermal differentiation (such as IL2RA, GSDMB, and several intergenic regions).
+Many loci have been linked to the classic allergic march phenotype including AD, AA, and AR.
+Furthermore, loci with strong effects on the AD and AR phenotype and some that only affect the development of AA have also been described.
+The strongest association in patients with AD and FA was observed for a KIF3A/IL13 variant, and variants of STAT6, and TSLP have been identified for the phenotype including EoE (in addition to AD, FA, asthma, and AR) [4].